ray-di/Ray.AuraSqlModule/README.md

 ## Profile

 To log SQL execution, install `AuraSqlProfileModule`.
 It will be logged by a logger bound to the [PSR-3](https://www.php-fig.org/psr/psr-3/) logger.
-This example binds a minimal function logger created in an unnamed class.
+This example binds a minimal function logger created in an anonymous class.

 ```php
 class DevModule extends AbstractModule